17-June to 21-June from 09:00 to 16:00$200.00 - $225.00

-Ages 5-14 (Please note that due to the intensive nature of our camps, we are unable to accommodate 4 year olds)
+Ages 6-12 (Please note that due to the intensive nature of our camps, we are unable to accommodate children under 6 years of age.)

 Children will learn about specific geological epochs and the associated dinosaur’s species that dominated at the time.
 Each day will feature a different time period (Triassic, Jurassic, etc) and include crafts and activities highlighting the day’s lesson.
 As children become familiar with the full range of extinct species, they will make fossil replicas in the classroom.
 The budding paleontologists will also spend time outdoors excavating and assembling dinosaur fossils that they find in the sand pit.